 Get Creative With Your Venue and Seating Arrangements

 Choose a local, yet unexpected wedding venue, like a museum, brewery, or secret garden, or have an at-home wedding for an ultra-cozy affair.
-Other interesting venues might include a historic library, a converted building (such as a former airplane hangar or warehouse), and a city, state, or national park—just be sure to note any permits you may need, as well as any regulations that may impact your décor choices (i.e., candles, or anything that requires water flow or electricity).
+Other interesting venues might include a historic library, a converted building (such as a former airplane hangar or warehouse), or a city, state, or national park—just be sure to note any permits you may need, as well as any regulations that may impact your décor choices (i.e., candles, or anything that requires water flow or electricity).

-You can even experiment with seating format; consider poufs, picnic blankets, alternating chairs and pews, or arrange chairs in a spiral shape for example.
+You can even experiment with seating format; consider poufs, picnic blankets, alternating chairs, and pews, or arrange chairs in a spiral shape for example.

 Personalize Every Element